rahul-bharadwaaj/Customer-Clustering-for-Enhanced-Marketing-Strategies-in-Retail-Chain/README.md

 ### Usage
 1. **Data Ingestion**:
+    - Place your data files in the `data` folder.
     - Follow the steps outlined in the [Data Ingestion](#data-ingestion) section to set up the data in AWS S3 and RDS.
 2. **Run the Analysis**:
     - Execute the Python scripts for data preprocessing, RFM analysis, and clustering.